-The World Health Organization (WHO) recommends oral PrEP for AGYW who are vulnerable to HIV as an additional prevention option within combination HIV prevention.
+WHO recommends oral PrEP for anyone who is vulnerable to HIV as an additional prevention option within combination HIV prevention.
 However, determining who is most vulnerable to HIV can be complicated.
-Research shows that AGYW often think they are less vulnerable to HIV than they actually are.
+Research shows that people often think they are less vulnerable to HIV than they actually are.
 A person's vulnerability is influenced by environmental factors, such as the prevalence of HIV in their community; social factors, such as gender norms and inequality; and the sexual activities they engage in, such as having unprotected sex with multiple partners.